Excluding items from Active Threat Analytics

 Procedure

-1. You can view the exclude list as a whole from Active Threat Analytics setup.
-Go to Manage > Maintenance > Active Threat Analytics Setup > Analytics exclusionsection, or click Active Threat Analytics setup from the main Active Threat Analytics page.
+1. To view the exclude list, go to Manage > Maintenance > Active Threat Analytics Setup > Analytics exclusionsection, or click Active Threat Analytics setup from the main Active Threat Analytics page.

-2. After you access the exclude list from either of these paths, you can edit the list by adding new items or removing existing items.
-To add an item, click the icon and select a period start in the window that appears.
-You can then also select a period end, but it is not required.
-These 2 fields define the window of time that the case is excluded.
-(Step 3 addresses the other fields in this window).
-Remove an item by selecting it and clicking the icon.
+3. Select a period start in the window that appears.
+You can also select a period end, but it is not required.
+These fields define the window of time that the case is excluded.

 • The Category field defines specific threat categories to exclude, and you can use it in tandem with the Server IP, Database, Database user, and Operating system user fields.
-You can read more about each threat category in Threat descriptions.
+For more information about each threat category, see Threat descriptions.

 • The Source program and Object fields define specific activities and exceptions to exclude.
 These fields are only intended for cases that stem from the Outlier mining process only and they cannot be selected in tandem with the Category field.